cdk-patterns/serverless/README.md

   Blog - [medium.com/@jbesw](https://medium.com/@jbesw)<br />

   #### [The EventBridge ATM](/the-eventbridge-atm/README.md)
-  This was taken from this [Blogpost](https://aws.amazon.com/blogs/compute/integrating-amazon-eventbridge-into-your-serverless-applications/)<br /><br />
+  This was taken from this [Blogpost](https://aws.amazon.com/blogs/compute/integrating-amazon-eventbridge-into-your-serverless-applications/)<br />

+  You can easily create routing rules in EventBridge to send the same event to multiple sources based on conditions.
+This example shows you how<br />

   ![Architecture](the-eventbridge-atm/img/amazon-eventbridge-custom-application-2.png)